 Danny Trejo (Machete Cortez), Michelle Rodriguez (She), Mel Gibson (Luther Voz), Demian Bachir (Marcos Mendez), Amber Heard (Miss San Antonio), Carlos Estevez [Charlie Sheen] (President Rathcock), Cuba Gooding Jr (El Chameleon #2), Sofia Vergara (Madame Desdemona), Antonio Banderas (El Chameleon #4), William Sadler (Sheriff Doakes), Walt Goggins (El Chameleon #1), Lady Gaga (El Chameleon #3), Marko Zaror (Zaror), Tom Savini (Osiris Amanapour), Vanessa Hudgens (Cereza), Jessica Alba (Santana Rivera), Alexa Vega (Killjoy), Samuel Davis (Deputy Clebourne), Electra Avellan (Nurse Mona), Elise Avellan (Nurse Lisa)

-After the death of his partner Santana Rivera during a raid on the sale of arms to drugs cartels, Machete Cortez is directly recruited by the US President.
+After the death of his partner Santana Rivera during a raid on the drug cartels, Machete Cortez is directly recruited by the US President.
 Because of Machete’s expertise in matters Mexican, they want to send him to eliminate Marcos Mendez, a revolutionary who is threatening to launch a nuclear warhead at Washington D.C.
-Machete is parachuted into Acapulco and finds his way to Mendez, who has personality swings that go between peaceful revolutionary and crazed megalomaniac.
+Machete is parachuted into Acapulco and finds his way to Mendez, who has personality swings that go between a peaceful revolutionary and crazed megalomaniac.
 He has had the trigger of the nuclear warhead wired to his heart, meaning that it will fire if he is killed.
-Rather than kill Mendez, Machete takes him prisoner and heads back to the US border to find the one person that can defuse the heart trigger.
+Rather than kill Mendez, Machete takes him prisoner and heads back to the US border to find the one person that can defuse the trigger.
 Mendez’s men respond by putting out a multi-million dollar bounty for both of them dead.
-Fending off the bounty hunter El Chameleon and others on their trail, Machete falls into the hands of the arms manufacturer Luther Voz who has sponsored by Mendez’s scheme.
-Machete discovers Voz’s even larger scheme – to fire nuclear warheads that will eliminate all life on Earth while he is planning to move himself and a select few to safety aboard a space station.
+Fending off the bounty hunter El Chameleon and others on their trail, Machete falls into the hands of the arms manufacturer Luther Voz who has sponsored Mendez’s scheme.
+Machete discovers Voz’s even larger scheme – to fire nuclear warheads that will eliminate all life on Earth while moving himself and a select few to safety aboard a space station.

 With Grindhouse, Rodriguez and his best friend Quentin Tarantino created a pulp idiom – one that was based on a mutual love of 1970s films and a stylistic effect that mimicked the look of old 35 mm prints.
 (This faux grindhouse style has been imitated by a number of other filmmakers since to the point it is now starting to seem a cliche).
-In particular, Rodriguez found something unique with his segment Planet Terror (2007) – conducting a zombie film that came with a fast cynicism, over-the-top gore effects and action scenes, a killer guest cast line-up and tongue planted entirely in cheek.
-It was here that you could sense Rodriguez discovering a unique wacky pulp absurdism that had been building through his previous films and was finally finding expression.
+In his segment Planet Terror (2007), Rodriguez conducted a zombie film that came with a fast cynicism, over-the-top gore effects and action scenes, a killer guest cast line-up and tongue planted entirely in cheek.
+It was here that you could sense Rodriguez discovering a uniquely wacky pulp absurdism that had been building through his previous films and was finally finding expression.

 Rodriguez’s action scenes come with an incredible kinetic kick.
 Rodriguez pitches the action as fast and violent, always in a completely over-the-top comic-book way.
 He goes one beyond the helicopter mass beheading in Planet Terror, repeating variants on that twice here and even having Danny Trejo managing to flip a cigarette boat on its end to come up the dock and splatter assailants with its propeller.
-We get repeats of the crotch gun from From Dusk Till Dawn and where Amber Heard also manages to wear a miniature Gatling gun version of the bra gun that Ursula Andress wielded in The Tenth Victim (1965).
+We get repeats of the crotch gun from From Dusk Till Dawn, while Amber Heard also wears a miniature Gatling gun version of the bra gun that Ursula Andress wielded in The Tenth Victim (1965).
 The slickness of the film and the pitch perfect tongue-in-cheek tone is utterly hilarious.
 The action does slow down somewhat during the latter half with the introduction of Mel Gibson’s villain but this is the more pure and outright fun I’ve had at the box-office all year.

-Robert Rodriguez’s other films of genre interest are the vampire/getaway thriller From Dusk Till Dawn (1996); the witty teen body snatchers film The Faculty (1998); the juvenile spy adventure Spy Kids (2001) and sequels Spy Kids 2: Island of Lost Dreams (2002), Spy Kids 3-D: Game Over (2003) and Spy Kids: All the Time in the World (2011); the graphic novel adaptation/film noir pastiche Sin City (2005) and Sin City: A Dame to Kill For (2014); the children’s film The Adventures of Sharkboy and Lavagirl in 3-D (2005); the zombie film Planet Terror (2007), half of the Quentin Tarantino collaboration Grindhouse (2007); and the children’s film Shorts (2009).
-Rodriguez has also produced From Dusk Till Dawn 2: Texas Blood Money (1999), From Dusk Till Dawn 3: The Hangman’s Daughter (2000) and Predators (2010), as well as developed the tv series From Dusk Till Dawn (2014– ).
+Robert Rodriguez’s other films of genre interest are the vampire/getaway thriller From Dusk Till Dawn (1996); the witty teen body snatchers film The Faculty (1998); the juvenile spy adventure Spy Kids (2001) and sequels Spy Kids 2: Island of Lost Dreams (2002), Spy Kids 3-D: Game Over (2003) and Spy Kids: All the Time in the World (2011); the graphic novel adaptation/film noir pastiche Sin City (2005) and Sin City: A Dame to Kill For (2014); the children’s film The Adventures of Sharkboy and Lavagirl in 3-D (2005); the zombie film Planet Terror (2007), half of the Quentin Tarantino collaboration Grindhouse (2007); and the children’s film Shorts (2009); and the manga adaptation Alita: Battle Angel (2019).
+Rodriguez has also produced From Dusk Till Dawn 2: Texas Blood Money (1999), From Dusk Till Dawn 3: The Hangman’s Daughter (2000) and Predators (2010), as well as developed the tv series From Dusk Till Dawn (2014-6).